Entities. Semantic SEO. The Knowledge Graph. These are all essential components of modern SEO.

 Well, it’s just what it sounds like: an audit of a brand’s known entities.

 It ensures that your website uses the proper known entities associated with your brand, and helps you write content that is indicative of the topics your website should really be discussing.
+And this is at the core of entity optimization best practices.

 Audit Your Site